Ready to find the best affiliate programs for your blog?

 It’s a way to generate immediate income without having to wait the weeks or months that it may take you to create your own product to sell.

-As a part of my business model, I create and sell information products like ebooks and online courses, rather than physical products (well, other than my paperback books/journals.)
+As a part of my business model, I create and sell information products like ebooks and online courses, rather than physical products.

 But another source of income for me is from selling affiliate products.
 Here's the secret…